 Are some insurance plans a better fit?

 After hearing stories from a number of our patients, we can advise you that it is worth reading the fine print.
 While we are not insurance agents, we can relay the experience of some of our patients.
 Some of the plans, which are typically the most affordable ones, have very limited referral networks and limited routes to receive necessary care should the occasion arise.
 The plans that fit best with our clinic allow out of network providers to make referrals and prescribe medication.

 Can I submit my visits to Medicare or Medicaid?

-Currently due to legal guidelines, you cannot submit our services to Medicare or Medicaid for reimbursement.
-We are able to provide an integrative, holistic health consult for these patients and this is a non-billable service for Medicare and Medicaid.
+Due to current legal guidelines, our services cannot be submitted to Medicare or Medicaid for reimbursement.
+We are able to provide an integrative, holistic health consultation for these patients; however, this is a non-billable service for Medicare and Medicaid.
 We do have a number of Medicare patients that choose to see us for the quality of care and length of visit that they receive.
 All Medicare and Medicaid patients are required to sign an agreement stating that they understand that visits at IFMA are not billable to Medicare/Medicaid.

 Can I bill my labs through insurance?

 As a Direct Primary Care (DPC) practice, IFMA consciously does not bill insurance for lab work or office visits.* If you would like to file any lab work costs with insurance, you may request a copy of your paperwork to submit to your insurance provider for reimbursement.
 We can make no guarantees concerning rates of reimbursement as they are dependent upon each patient’s insurance provider and plan.